Exploring Efficient Asymmetric Blind-Spots for Self-Supervised Denoising in Real-World Scenarios: Methods

 Due to the effect of image signal processors (ISP), e.g. image demosaicking~\cite{chatterjee2011noise,jin2020review,park2009case}, real-world noise is generally known to be spatially correlated and pixel-wise dependent.
-Lee et al.~\cite{APBSN} analyzed the spatial correlation of real-world noise and found that different camera devices in the SIDD dataset show similar noise behaviors in terms of spatial correlation.
-According to Fig.~\ref{fig:corr}(a), the correlation of noise presents a Gaussian distribution that decays as distance increases.
+Lee \etal ~\cite{APBSN} analyzed the spatial correlation of real-world noise and found that different camera devices in the SIDD dataset show similar noise behaviors in terms of spatial correlation.
+According to Lee \etal ~\cite{APBSN}'s analysis, the correlation of noise presents a Gaussian distribution that decays as distance increases.
 This correlation of noise violates the pixel-wise independent noise assumption of the BSN, rendering it inadequate for real noise removal.

-The state-of-the-art algorithm AP-BSN~\cite{APBSN} employs asymmetric PD to suppress the spatial correlation.
-Nevertheless, it suffers from various limitations, such as global structure destruction, high-frequency detail loss caused by the aliasing effect, and a time-consuming inference process.

-In this Section, we revisit the framework of AP-BSN, analyze and discuss its limitations.
-In the next Section, we will modify a classical BSN to address the issues of AP-BSN.